Deconstructing the Goldilocks Zone of Neural Network Initialization: Connections to Optimization

 \citet{omnigrok} and our own experiments show that networks with large initialization and no regularization neither diverge nor circle back to the Goldilocks zone.
 Thus, as long as these models are inaccurate, their loss remains extremely large and scales exponentially with $\alpha$ \citep{goldilocks}.
 Thus, we hypothesize that, unable to learn meaningful representations, gradient descent finetunes the weights of confident but inaccurate networks to make logits of misclassified samples zero in an attempt to reduce the exploding loss to just $\log(K)$---the value of cross-entropy under uniform softmax distribution.
 In favor of this intuition, we discover that models trained on random labels tend to develop zero logits as well.
 This condition arises early in training and disappears, provided that the labels remain fixed, as the network memorizes the correct output.
 On the other hand, it only gets worse if labels are randomized on every iteration, in which case the lowest possible loss is achieved by always making uniform predictions.

 \paragraph{Goldilocks zone \& trainability.} The observations above reveal that homogeneous networks may not only converge when initialized outside the Goldilocks zone but also fail to learn when optimized well within its boundaries (Figure \ref{Fig:cmaps}).
 The former occurs as the model circles back to the Goldilocks zone ($\alpha\ll 1$) or when it learns the lazy solution ($\alpha\gg 1$), and the latter---as it develops zero logits.
 Indeed, LeNet-5 does not perform above random for any $\alpha>1.8$ and any learning rate, whereas the corresponding Goldilocks zone spans $\alpha\in[1, 18]$.
 Lastly, Figure \ref{Fig:cmaps} simply illustrates that phase transitions between different optimization regimes are not necessarily aligned with the Goldilocks zone, which is naturally highlighted in the right plots.
-Thus, we argue that positive curvature of the loss Hessian is not an appropriate metric to evaluate the quality of initializations in terms of network trainability and generalization.
+Thus, we argue that positive curvature of the loss by itself is not a precise metric to evaluate the quality of initializations in terms of network trainability and generalization, and that further investigations are needed to clarify this connection.